Adam Fieled (Henniker, New Hampshire): from Beams: "eye eye eye"

 SOUND WAVES, LASER BEAMS, IMPULSES, AND SIGNALS

-I feel like a mother when I wear some
+I feel like a mother when I wear

-one else's shoes, when I tie someone else's
+someone else's shoes, tie someone else's

 laces into rabbits' feet in darkness

-on the front stairs at dawn, waiting
+on the front stairs at dawn, wait

-for the mailman to come and rub
+for the mailman to come & rub

-my heels together til we're home, I feel
+my heels together til we're home.
+I feel

 like a mother talking loudly around

-young boys and their fragrant tufts
+young boys & their fragrant tufts

-horn noises with my
+the wheel making horn noises with my

 who has forgotten how to breathe water,

-ought to be breathing
+insisting that everyone ought to be breathing

-my mother is dead although it hasn't happened
+is dead although it hasn't happened

-yet that I feel like a motherless child, I
+yet that I feel like a motherless child.
+I

 feel like a mother when I make a list of names

-on a grocery store bulletin board, the T's
+on a grocery store bulletin board (T's

-all crossed as ugly moustaches, I feel like a mother
+all crossed as ugly moustaches), I feel like a mother

 when I shave my beard and all my children tiptoe